microsoft/rushstack-websites/websites/heft.rushstack.io/docs/pages/tutorials/heft_and_rush.md

 title: Interfacing with Rush
 ---

-The [Getting started with Heft](../tutorials/getting_started.md) tutorial showed how Heft can be used in a standalone project.
+The [Hello World](../tutorials/hello_world.md) tutorial showed how Heft can be used in a standalone project.
 Now let's look at how Heft works in the context of a Rush monorepo.

 ## How Heft gets invoked